homomorfism/PrologAssignment/Report.md

-Description of using algoritms:
+Description of using algorithms:

 - backtracking:
 	* Description: naive implementation of backtracking algorithm without any heuristics.
-Slow, not optimised algorithm, that is not recommended to use for traversing graphs.
+Slow, not optimised algorithm, that is not recommended using for traversing graphs.

-	* How backtracking works: from each point it chooses some point in the neighboorhood, adds it into visited path variable and then picks another neighboor and then traverse from it.
+	* How backtracking works: from each point it chooses some point in the neighborhood, adds it into visited path variable and then picks another neighbor and then traverse from it.
 After finding the neighboor checks that after stepping on that field the actor won't become infected.
 Also, I store variable Resistance that holds information about picking up mask or become vaccinated.

-	* Handling infected & healing cells: information about resistence of covid is stored in a special variable called Resistance and it's value is updated after each step
+	* Handling infected & healing cells: information about resistance of COVID-19 is stored in a special variable called Resistance and it's value is updated after each step

 	* Pseudocode:
 		```